GioStamoulos/Kmers_Dataset_Generation_Regression_Clustering/README.md

 ## About
-The generation of a k-mer dataset that is associated with multiple genome sequences and the further manipulation of this generated dataset are the main contents of the current project.
+The generation of a kmers dataset that is associated with multiple genome sequences and the further manipulation of this generated dataset are the main contents of the current project.
 Specifically, psbH photosystem II protein H [1] that constitutes the organism Coffea arabica was utilized and was set as a query in the BLAST tool-